-We round things off with the return of SPECTRE and Ernst Stavros Blofeld, this time round played by Christopher Waltz.
+We round things off with the return of SPECTRE and Ernst Stavro Blofeld, this time around played by Christoph Waltz.
 A safe pair of hands, you might think.
-Hmm.
-At any rate, we join with Bond being considered a rouge agent, as he fulfils one last job given to him by Judy Dench’s M, taking out what turns out to be a SPECTRE agent and pulling that string to lead him to Blofeld’s private evil organisation.
+Hmmmm.
+At any rate, we join with Bond being considered a rogue agent as he fulfils one last job given to him by Judy Dench’s M, taking out what turns out to be a SPECTRE agent and pulling that string to lead him to Blofeld’s private evil organisation.
 Meanwhile Ralph Fiennes’ M is concerned with defending MI5 from being obsoleted and replaced by a pan-global joint security service that’s high on the universal surveillance snooping deal that Edward Snowden was so upset with.
 I’m sure there’s not too much of a spoiler threat if I tell you that these schemes turn out to be interlinked.

 Curiously, my opinion of the film has diminished rapidly with age – that age being all of five days.
 When watching this in the cinema, I thought that this was as good as any of the Craig-era Bonds and tremendously enjoyable, with only one flat spot that attempts to combine exposition with a car-chase, capturing the excitement of the former and the depth of the latter, which I’m sure was the inverse of what they were going for.
 Still, a small blemish on an otherwise good film.
 At least, until you consider it in any detail, at which point it starts flying apart.

 The reason for this, as much as it is building SPECTRE up as a threat that can be returned to for the foreseeable future, is to build up the animosity with Blofeld.
 For about half of the film, it does a pretty decent job of that, with Waltz flitting between charm, menace and sociopathy.
-However for the other half, he’s Doctor Evil from Austin Powers.
+However for the other half he’s Dr Evil from Austin Powers.

 A grave disappointment, all things considered.